Intenzo21/java-messenger/README.md

 ## 1. Description

 For this assessment we had to build a Java Messenger application using Socket programming.
 It is a console based program that is launched from the command line.
 The application consists of two parts: server and client.
-Each part can run independently on separate computers in the same network, e.g. Local Area Network (LAN)
+Each part can run independently on separate computers in the same network, e.g. Local Area Network ((<a href="https://en.wikipedia.org/wiki/File_Allocation_Table" target="_blank">**LAN**</a>))

 There can be multiple clients connect to a server and they can chat to each other, just like in a chat room.
 After getting connected to the server, the user must provide his or her name to enter the chat.
 The server sends a command list and displays the names of currently online users to the new user.
 Moreover, a feedback message is sent to the client every time a command is used in the console.